dgfitch/dittohead/README.md

 We may also want to include "Hey, your study is out of space!" or "Your study is 90% full" notifications with that.

+# TODO

+- At least in a command-line program, using `subprocess.check_call` with putty programs causes the thing to hang on error if you try to take input like `input("Hit enter to exit")` -- that's kind of weird and scary, make sure that failures don't make the process hang
+- OSX client?